President's rule can be imposed in Punjab, Governor warns CM Mann | Law-Order

 - India

-In a major escalation of the tussle between the Punjab governor and chief minister Bhagwant Mann, Banwarilal Purohit on Friday warned that he could recommend President’s rule in the state and also initiate criminal proceedings if his letters are not answered.
+In a sharp escalation of the tussle between the Punjab governor and Chief Minister Bhagwant Mann, Banwarilal Purohit on Friday warned that he could recommend President's rule in the state and also launch criminal proceedings if his letters are not answered.

+Purohit advised Mann to act before he takes this "final decision" under Article 356 of the Constitution and section 124 of the Indian Penal Code.

 A state is brought under direct rule of the Centre with the invocation of Article 356, usually after a report is sent by the governor.
-The IPC section relates to assaulting or wrongfully restraining the president or a governor from exercising their lawful powers.
+Section 124 of the IPC relates to assaulting or wrongfully restraining the President or a governor from exercising their lawful powers.

-“It appears that you are deliberately refusing to give the information asked by me,” he said.

-Purohit, who had earlier written many letters to Mann seeking information on the foreign training seminar for 36 school principals, among other issues, alleged the chief minister had not replied to them.
+"I have, therefore, to advise you, warn you and ask you to respond to my letters referred to above and give me the information sought by me," the governor said in the letter released to the media.

-The governor in his latest letter claimed he had received reports from various agencies regarding rampant availability and abuse of drugs in Punjab, and also sought a report in this regard.
+In the latest letter, the governor claimed he has received reports from various agencies on rampant drug abuse in Punjab.

-“It is common knowledge that they are available in chemist shops, a new trend is observed that they are being sold in the government controlled liquor vends,” wrote Purohit citing a recent action by the Narcotics Control Bureau (NCB) and Chandigarh Police which sealed 66 liquor vends in Ludhiana for selling drugs.
+"It is common knowledge that they are available in chemist shops, a new trend is observed that they are being sold in the government controlled liquor vends," Purohit wrote, citing recent action by the Narcotics Control Bureau (NCB) and Chandigarh Police in which 66 liquor vends in Ludhiana were sealed for selling drugs.

+He also cited a parliamentary standing committee report on drug addiction in Punjab.

-“Recent report of the Parliamentary Standing Committee that one in five are exposed or addicted to drugs in Punjab.
-These facts point out to the breaking down of the law and order system in Punjab so much so that now villagers have started protest on the streets in large numbers and decided to setup their own village defence committees to protect themselves from drugs.
-Please send a report concerning the action taken by you in the matter of these drugs to my office immediately,'' he added.
+He said facts pointed at the "breaking down of law and order" in Punjab to the extent that villagers are protesting on the streets and setting up their own defence committees to protect themselves from drugs.

+"Please send a report concerning the action taken by you in the matter of these drugs to my office immediately,'' Purohit said.

-The governor asserted it was his duty as per the Constitution to ensure that the administration carried out good, efficient, impartial and honest work, and the proposals enunciated by the government are not contrary to the law of the land.
+The governor said it is his duty under the Constitution to ensure that the administration carries out efficient, impartial and honest work, and the state government's proposals are not contrary to the law of the land.

 "I have, therefore, to advise you, warn you and ask you to respond to my letters referred to above and give me the information sought by me," he said.

-Purohit pointed out that not furnishing the information sought by the governor would be plainly in dereliction of the constitutional duty which is imposed on the chief minister in terms of Article 167(b).
+Purohit said not furnishing the details sought by him would be plain dereliction of the duty which is imposed on the chief minister under Article 167(b) -- a provision in the Constitution that allows the governor to call for information.

-Article 167(b) relates to furnishing of information relating to the administration of the affairs of the State and proposals for legislation as the Governor may call for.

-The governor also mentioned the “derogatory words” used by the chief minister against him in the Punjab Assembly earlier in June.
+The governor also referred to the "derogatory words" used by the chief minister against him in the Punjab Assembly in June.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)